erinlia/conference-poster-refs/index.md

-# 📚 Poster Presentation: Exploring Reading Difficulties and Alcohol Use in University Students
+# 📚 Poster Presentation: Exploring the Impact of Alcohol Use and Reading Difficulties on GPA in University Students

 ## Contact Information